CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

-# Create a generative AI app that uses your own data
+# Lab 04: Create a generative AI app that uses your own data

 ### Estimated Duration : 45 Minutes